Updated at 12:30 p.m. Friday, May 22, 2020

 Visions Federal Credit Union is closed until further notice, but offering online and community branch resources.
 Customers can use the ATMs on campus or contact them online.

-The University Bookstore is closed and plans to reopen Monday, April 6.
+The University Bookstore remains closed until further notice.
 If you have any questions or concerns, direct inquiries to SM738@BNCollege.com.
 We are unable to process web orders until we reopen.
 We are still able to take course material orders.
 Go online for more information.

 What dining services are available?

 I rented books from the Bookstore.
-Can I keep using them?
+How do I return them?

-You can return rental books at any point, but the Bookstore doesn't want you to return them early if you need them for your classes.
-Take them with you if you leave campus and use them for your classes.
+You can return rental books at any point up until the June 15 deadline.
 You will receive a free shipping label to send them back from wherever you are at the end of the semester.
 You will receive updates to the email account you used when you rented.
 The Bookstore will also post updates on its Facebook page as the end of the semester approaches.
 If you wish to mail rented books back now, go online and enter your order number.
 If you don't have this, just let the Bookstore know the email you used when you rented and you will be assisted.
 Contact the Bookstore by phone at 607-777-2745 or email with any questions.

 Do I have to make an appointment to be seen at Decker Student Health Services Center?